All Episodes

 My problem with Colonel Corso's story is that he is basically saying nothing was done until 1961 until they gave him a cardboard box full of stuff rattling around.

-And I suspect that probably did happen, but I don't think that Colonel Corso was centrally involved, because I don't think 1961 means anything as a date.
+And I suspect that that probably did happen, but I don't think that Colonel Corso was centrally involved because I don't think 1961 means anything as a date.

 Perhaps not, but 1947 may.

-You know, when there's a plane crash nowadays, Every little scrap of that plane is dug up from the ocean bottom and brought into a giant hangar and reconstructed.
+You know, when there's a plane crash nowadays, like the TWA flight and so forth, every little scrap of that plane is dug up from the ocean bottom and brought into a giant hangar and reconstructed.

-The place is locked up and people devote the rest of their life to trying to put the damn thing together and figure out what happened.
+The place is locked up and people devote the rest of their lives to trying to put the damn thing together and figure out what happened.

 That may well be so, but even when it comes to our terrestrial aircraft, I would remind you that TWA Flight 800 was reconstructed in the way you just suggested.